 Branchport is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Branchport’s overall crime rate is lower than average for the country.

-Branchport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Branchport does not have a public transit system used by locals to get to and from work.

-The percentage of people in Branchport who are college-educated is somewhat higher than the average US community of 21.84%: 26.50% of adults in Branchport have at least a bachelor's degree.
+The overall education level of Branchport is somewhat higher than in the average US city of 21.84%: 26.50% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Branchport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Branchport residents report their race to be White, followed by Asian.
 Important ancestries of people in Branchport include German, European, English, Irish, and Italian.